Game will air live at 8 p.m. CT, Thursday on CSS

 12-19-12 UT-Chattanooga vs Auburn Women's Basketball Anthony Hall

-Ty Evans, a former All-American at Wisconsin-Whitewater and 13-year collegiate coaching veteran, is in his fifth season on coach Terri Williams-Flournoy's staff at Auburn.
+Ty Evans, a former All-American at Wisconsin-Whitewater and 14-year collegiate coaching veteran, is in his fifth season on coach Terri Williams-Flournoy's staff at Auburn.
 He joined the Auburn staff prior to the 2012-13 season, and he was promoted to associate head coach following the 2015-16 season.
 He primarily coaches the point guards while assisting in recruiting.

 Evans, a native of Beloit, Wis., is entering his second stint under Williams-Flournoy.
 Prior to going to Alabama, Evans spent two seasons (2005-07) under Williams-Flournoy at Georgetown.
 He left the Hoyas for a similar position at Alabama, where he stayed until moving to Auburn.

-In his first season The Plains, he helped guide the Tigers to 19 wins, the most in four years, and an appearance in the Women's NIT quarterfinals.
+In his first season on The Plains, he helped guide the Tigers to 19 wins, the most in four years, and an appearance in the Women's NIT quarterfinals.
 Auburn set a school record with 402 steals during the 2012-13 season while forcing 701 turnovers, a mark that ranks second all-time on The Plains.

 While mentoring point guard Najat Ouardad in his first season, he helped her improve from 2.7 assists per game to 5.7, a mark that ranked her second in the SEC and 26th in the country.
 She also improved to a 1.4 assist-to-turnover ratio as a senior after posting a negative ratio as a junior.

 His fourth season saw the Tigers advance to the NCAA Tournament for the first time since 2009 and post a 20-13 overall record (8-8 SEC).
 Season five on The Plains saw Evans help lead Auburn to its second consecutive NCAA Tournament appearance and a 17-15 overall record.

 At Alabama, Evans coached the post players and helped his players earn All-SEC honors in three of his five seasons.
 He was also instrumental in coaching the Crimson Tide to a WNIT Sweet 16 appearance in 2011, the team's first post-season trip since 2002.